Category: CCNA

 CCNA October 9, 2019

-As discussed before, That NAT translates Private IP addresses into public IP addresses.
-So in the process of translation, there are different operations involve and understanding each of them requires understanding NAT terminology.
-Therefore before understanding NAT in details, it is important to understand basic NAT terminology.
-In a NAT terminology, the inside network is...
+As discussed before, NAT translates private IP addresses into public IP addresses.
+So in the process of translation, there are different operations involved, and understanding each of them requires understanding NAT terminology.
+Therefore, before understanding NAT in detail, it is important to understand basic NAT terminology.
+In NAT terminology, the inside network is the set […]

 Asad Ijaz Read More